Hike in medical colleges’ fees illegal: LHC

 LAHORE: The Lahore High Court on Thursday declared illegal a hike in fees by private medical colleges while programs are in progress.

 The court said any increase in the tuition fees or other expenses after a program had begun was illegal and against the law.
-It directed the PMDC to make sure that the colleges collect fees outlined at the beginning of a program.
+It directed the Pakistan Medical and Dental Council to make sure that the colleges collect fees outlined at the beginning of a program.
+The court sought the implementation report about the decision in 45 days.

-LAHORE: Chief Secretary Zahid Akhtar Zaman, on Thursday, issued directions to all the deputy commissioners regarding...

-LAHORE: On direction by Chief Minister Mohsin Naqvi, a special awareness campaign regarding importance of immunisation...
+ISLAMABAD: National Assembly Speaker Raja Ashraf Thursday presented a certificate to former president and PPPP...

 LAHORE: Lahore High Court directed the relevant institutions to implement the Supreme Court’s decision regarding...